EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 * A good README should describe how to execute and to use the code.
 * In a research context, a good README should indicate how the software should be cited.
 * In a research context, a good README should indicate the funding agency and the proper acknowledgements.
-* In the context of scientific experiments, a good README should facilitate its reproducibility.
+* In the context of a scientific experiment, a good README should facilitate its reproducibility.

 ### Solutions <!-- do not delete this heading and write your text below it -->